 The image below should help you to identify some important differences in the body shape of flying termite and flying ant.

 Termite infestations could often strike without notice.
-Don’t compromise the safety of your family and protect your home with our 1+1 Promo.
-With every sign-up for 1-year Rentokil Colony Elimination Plan, you can enjoy 1-year extended warranty* for a true peace of mind.
-Find out more here or call us at 1300 881 911 to arrange for a termite inspection for your home today.
+Don’t compromise the safety of your family and protect your home with our Raya Promo.
+By signing up with our Termite Protection Plan, you can ensure your family safety against termites and also stand a chance to win 1x Food Processor and 2x Surface Sanitisers.
+Find out more here or call us at 1300 881 911 to enjoy the deal today.

 *Terms and conditions apply.
 Promo ends on 30 June 2020.